InabaTatsuro/papers/README.md

 - propose MusicVAE which uses the hierarchical latent vector model

 PopMNet: Generating structured pop music melodies using neural networks [[Wu+, 19](https://www.sciencedirect.com/science/article/abs/pii/S000437022030062X)]
-- CNN generate melody structure which is defined by pairwise relations, specifically and the sequence between all bars in a melody
+- CNN generates melody structure which is defined by pairwise relations, specifically the sequence between all bars in a melody
-- RNN generate melodies conditioned on the structure and chord progression
+- RNN generates melodies conditioned on the structure and chord progression

 A Hierarchical Recurrent Neural Network for Symbolic Melody Generation [[IEEE](https://arxiv.org/abs/1712.05274)]
 - factor melody generation into 3 sub-problems and each sub-problem is solved by each LSTM